opnfv/apex/docs/release/installation/baremetal.rst

     template to ``/etc/opnfv-apex/inventory.yaml``.

 2. The nodes dictionary contains a definition block for each baremetal host that will be deployed.
-1 or more compute nodes and 3 controller nodes are required.
+0 or more compute nodes and 1 or 3 controller nodes are required.
 (The example file contains blocks for each of these already).
     It is optional at this point to add more compute nodes into the node list.
+    By specifying 0 compute nodes in the inventory file, the deployment will automatically deploy "all-in-one" nodes which means the compute will run along side the controller in a single overcloud node.
+Specifying 3 control nodes will result in a highly-available service model.

 3. Edit the following values for each node: